 A Natural Defense Against Anemia

 It also supplies your body with B12.
 This B vitamin supports and balances the production of red blood cells.
-The iron, folate and vitamin combination help keep your body producing healthy red blood cells.
+The iron, folate, and vitamin combination helps keep your body producing healthy red blood cells.

 Supports Healthy Eyesight

-With such a high content of Vitamin A, 288% of the daily recommended dose, chicken liver nutrition is great support for eyesight.
-Vitamin A comes in the form of alpha and beta-carotene, retinol, and lycopene, which are all essential for good eyesight.
+With such a high content of Vitamin A, 288% of the daily recommended dose, chicken liver nutrition is excellent support for eyesight.
+Vitamin A comes in alpha and beta-carotene, retinol, and lycopene, which are all essential for good vision.

 Riboflavin for Tissue Repair